makersacademy/takeaway-challenge/README.md

 ----------------

 CLASSES

-Menu - Simply instantiates menu objects, which contain hashes of dishes and their prices. [methods:#menu_items]
+MENU - Simply instantiates menu objects, which contain hashes of dishes and their prices. [methods:#menu_items]

-Customer - Purpose of this class is to choose dishes, and order them.
+CUSTOMER - Purpose of this class is to choose dishes, and order them.
 Includes a number of methods.
 Starred methods have material dependencies whose managment are discussed below:

   #request* - a customer object can request a menu be created.
 While Menu objects are hard coded with their menu items, the menu class is more akin to a restaurant class, and future improvements could see the customer asking for many lists of menu items from multiple restautarnts.
 What's important is that the objects have a menu_items method.
 Any object with such a method can be exposed (injected) to customer through the #menu.